Helping Middle Schools Climb the Math Wall

 Elisa Murphy, director of teaching and learning at New York City Charter School of the Arts in New York City

 Negative numbers can be challenging for middle schoolers, Murphy says.
 “It’s really hard to understand why when you subtract a negative number, it becomes positive…that doesn’t make any sense.”
-But it’s easier when kids have concrete analogies like submarines going underwater, or making soup hotter or colder with ice cubes.
+But it’s easier when kids have concrete analogies like submarines going underwater or making soup hotter or colder with ice cubes.

-Kids also are encouraged to create their own real-life examples of math in action, often with a music or art connection.
+Kids are also encouraged to create their own real-life examples of math in action, often with a music or art connection.
 For example, 7th-grade math teachers wanted students to use proportions in a project.
 Some students used scale factors to enlarge their own drawings.
 Others played a piece of music to demonstrate intervals, or the ratio of frequencies in the pitches that make up a musical chord.
 In a third option, other students scaled up a recipe to feed the entire class and then cooked it for everyone to enjoy.

 In eighth grade, math teachers used an art project to cement students’ understanding of transversals, lines that intersect two parallel lines, and the angles they create.
-Students had to look outside the classroom to find examples of transversals in their home or neighborhood.
+Students had to look outside the classroom to find examples of transversals in their homes or neighborhoods.
 After photographing their example, they used an online protractor to measure the angles formed, observing whether those angles were complementary or supplementary to each other.

 Jeanne Huybrechts, chief academic officer at Stratford School, with multiple California locations

-According to a 2022 student poll conducted by Gradient Learning, over half of students usually don’t see the relevance of what they are learning in school.
+According to a 2022 student poll by Gradient Learning, over half of students usually don’t see the relevance of what they are learning in school.

-When Stratford middle school students ask their math teachers, ‘why do we have to learn this?’, we think they deserve an answer,” Huybrechts says.
+When Stratford middle school students ask their math teachers, ‘Why do we have to learn this?’, we think they deserve an answer,” Huybrechts says.
 “Teachers regularly integrate real-world problems that illustrate the usefulness of the principles, thus making the math courses seem much more relevant.”

 Setting goals and tracking mastery